DalianL/prog-web-accidents/README.md

 	- android : ionic cordova run android
 	- iOs (requires a MAC) : ionic cordova run ios
 4. Be warned by the app when accidents happened near your position !

+##TESTS

+1. run "npm install -g mocha@2.3.1" at the root in both repositories
+2. run "mocha" to run all the tests